Visiting Lake Como for the First Time: Travel Guide + Planning Tips

 5. Book a hotel with a view and a pool

-One of the charms of staying at Lake Como is being able to enjoy the spectacular views of the lake and the surrounding mountains.
-So when looking for accommodation, see if you can find a nice hotel with a lake view.
+One of the biggest perks of staying at Lake Como is waking up to views of the lake and mountains.
+When choosing accommodation, try to find a hotel with a lake view if your budget allows.

-6. Get ferry tickets online or at slow times
+6. Get ferry tickets online or at queiter times

 Visiting Lake Como will usually involve at least a few ferry journeys.
 You’ll need a ticket for those ferries, which you can get at any harbor or online.